awsdocs/amazon-eks-user-guide/doc_source/cluster-autoscaler.md

 Before you deploy the Cluster Autoscaler, it's important to understand how Kubernetes concepts relate to AWS features\.
 The following terms are used throughout this topic:
 + **Kubernetes Cluster Autoscaler – **A core component of the Kubernetes control plane that makes scheduling and scaling decisions\.
 For more information, see [Kubernetes Control Plane FAQ](https://github.com/kubernetes/autoscaler/blob/master/cluster-autoscaler/FAQ.md) on GitHub\.
-+ **AWS cloud provider implementation – **An extension of the Kubernetes Cluster Autoscaler that implements the decisions of the Kubernetes Cluster Autoscaler by communicating with the AWS platform \(for example Amazon EC2\)\.
++ **AWS Cloud provider implementation – **An extension of the Kubernetes Cluster Autoscaler that implements the decisions of the Kubernetes Cluster Autoscaler by communicating with the AWS platform \(for example Amazon EC2\)\.
 For more information, see [Cluster Autoscaler on AWS](https://github.com/kubernetes/autoscaler/blob/master/cluster-autoscaler/cloudprovider/aws/README.md) on GitHub\.
 + **Node groups** – A Kubernetes abstraction for a group of nodes within a cluster\.
 Node groups aren't a true Kubernetes resource, but they do exist as an abstraction in the Cluster Autoscaler, Cluster API, and other components\.
 Nodes that exist within a single node group might share several properties like labels and taints\.
 However, they can still consist of multiple Availability Zones or instance types\.
 + **Amazon EC2 Auto Scaling groups** – A feature of AWS that is used by the Cluster Autoscaler\.
 Auto Scaling groups are suitable for a large number of use cases\.
 Amazon EC2 Auto Scaling groups are configured to launch instances that automatically join their Kubernetes cluster\.
 They also apply labels and taints to their corresponding node resource in the Kubernetes API\.